DashInvests/manual/1 - Manual.md

 ### Stage

 We strongly prefer to be the first money into a company, and to invest as early in the startup's life as possible.
 If a startup incorporates itself to take money from us, that's great.
 Should you call us if you have yet to even start a company?
-[YES](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#beacon).
+[YES](https://github.com/DashInvests/manual/blob/master/1%20-%20Manual.md#beacon).

 This isn’t so much a rational investment calculation (arguably there is less competition to write bigger, later checks) -- but it’s a matter of our style.
 An early investment is less of a transaction and more of a relationship.
 We do make exceptions for certain reasons (e.g., a founder or company we just couldn’t resist).

 “First money in” doesn’t necessarily mean lead investor -- sometimes we are the only investors, sometimes one of many.
 Sometimes the founder sets the terms, sometimes another investor does, sometimes we do.
 We are indifferent on this.
 When we're willing to invest, we're willing to set the terms; whether other investors follow depends.

-We are more than happy to invest in companies that might take a very long time to prove they are on to something -- our investor, Bloomberg, has a decades-long view and is willing to build for the long-term.
+We are more than happy to invest in companies that might take a very long time to prove they are on to something -- our investor, the Dash DAO, has a decades-long view and is willing to build for the long-term.
 We do not have a fixed time horizon to expect our companies to return capital.
 In fact, we prefer companies who are building for permanence.

 ### Geography